elegant-scipy/elegant-scipy/markdown/ch8.markdown

 Toolz also includes curried version of some handy higher order python functions like `map`, `filter` and `reduce`.
 We will import the `curried` namespace as `c` so our code doesn't get too cluttered.
 So for example the curried version of `map` will be `c.map`.
-Note, that the curried functions (e.g. `c.map`) are different from the `@curry` decorator, which us used to create a curried function.
+Note, that the curried functions (e.g. `c.map`) are different from the `@curry` decorator, which is used to create a curried function.

 ```python
 from toolz import curried as c